Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

 In the above, we view the measurement in the interval $[kh,(k+1)h]$ as a continuous path-valued measurement.
 Measure change with discrete-time measurements, inspired from Girsanov, have been adopted extensively, see \cite{wit88} (see \cite{hogeboom2021sequential} for a review).
 Note that the absolute continuity condition to allow for measure transformation is applicable for the discrete-time setup as a corollary of the continuous-time setting Section \ref{partiallyObsSec}.
+In this case, the policies